 Where Search Network ads can appear

-• Google search sites: Ads can appear above or below search results on Google Search.
+Your ads can appear with Google search results and on other search sites when your keywords are relevant to a user's search.- Google search sites: Ads can appear above or below search results on Google Search.
 They can appear beside, above, or below search results on Google Play, Google Shopping, Google Images, and Google Maps - including the Maps app.

-• Google search partners: Ads might appear with search results on websites of Google search partners or as part of a related search or link unit.
+- Google search partners: Ads might appear with search results on websites of Google search partners or as part of a related search or link unit.
 For text ads, search partners include hundreds of non-Google websites, as well as Google Video and other Google sites.
 Product Shopping ads can appear on search partner sites that display and link to products for sale.
 The clickthrough rate (CTR) for ads on search partner sites doesn't impact your Quality Score on google.com.

 How to control which searches prompt your ads